Sri Lanka is in chaos and its President has fled. Here's what we know - KESQ

 Maldives and Sri Lanka are close neighbors — the Maldivian capital Male is just a 90-minute flight from Colombo.
 And Nasheed and the Rajapaksas have a history of cooperation.
 In 2012, amid anti-government protests in the Maldives, Nasheed and his wife sought political shelter in Sri Lanka, then led by former President Mahinda Rajapaksa, the current President’s brother.

-The Maldivian government hasn’t confirmed Rajapaksa’s presence in the country, but Sri Lankans living in Maldives took to the streets of Male anyway on Wednesday to protest his reported arrival.
+The Maldivian government didn’t confirm Rajapaksa’s presence in the country, but Sri Lankans living in Maldives took to the streets of Male anyway on Wednesday to protest his reported arrival.

 Photos from the Maldives capital show a crowd of people holding the Sri Lanka flag, and signs reading: “Throw him out here” and “Dear Maldivian friends, please urge your government not to safeguard criminals.”